JeannetteHarvard/p3/readme.md

 <http://p3.jeannette.nyc/>

 ## Description
-First Laravel Project featuring 2 functionalities achieved through implementation external packages:
+First Laravel Project featuring 2 functionalities achieved through implementation of the below external packages:
 - Lorem Ipsum Generator: generates filler lorem ipsum paragraphs based on user input for number, size, links or list
 - Random User Generator: generates random user data with the possibility of including a picture, date of birth, US address and a brief profile